Colombian tiple: History

 Five string tiples are now relatively unknown, except for references in historic publications.
 The four string tiple, however, remains popular in Colombia's eastern plains and in Venezuela.

 The immediate predecessor of today's Colombian tiple and requinto is the eight-string tiple.
 This is supported by evidence found among publications from 1868 and 1877 that intended to teach how to play such instruments.
 They were edited by Jose Eleuterio Suarez, Jose Viteri and Telesforo D'Aleman.
-The first one of this publications is Metodo facil para aprender los tonos del tiple (Easy method to learn the tones of a tiple) and can currently be found at the Luis Angel Arango and National Libraries of Bogota as historic material.
+The first one of this publications is Metodo facil para aprender los tonos del tiple (Easy method to learn the tones of a tiple) and can currently be found at the Luis Ángel Arango and National Libraries of Bogotá as historic material.

 In 1868 Jose Viteri publishes a collection called Metodo completo para aprender a tocar tiple o bandola sin necesidad de maestro (Complete method to learn to play the tiple or bandola without a teacher) in which he explains how at the time some authors used the term bandola and tiple interchangeably.

 During the 20th century the tiple changed to its current appearance.
 In the first years of the 20th century, the tiple was still evolving.
 Makers added strings to keep the harmony of the notes, resulting in four courses: two strings - three strings - three strings - two strings.

 In 1915, writer Santos Cifuentes wrote an article titled "Hacia el americanismo musical - La musica en Colombia" (Towards a musical Americanism - Music in Colombia) In it, he mentions the Colombian tiple.
 Unfamiliar with the instrument Cifuentes points out a couple of flaws, but his writing is of historic value since it explains that the tiple has by this time 12 strings.
 (The ten string tiple still survives as the "American Tiple", often also known as the "Martin Tiple", after the chief manufacturer of this type in the states, the Martin Guitar Company.
 Besides having fewer strings the American Tiple differs in being smaller than the tiple Colombiano, nearer the size of a baritone ukulele, than a guitar.)

 The final step towards today's tiple takes place in the switch from a wooden machine head to a mechanical one with metal gears allowing the player to find the correct tuning not unlike today's guitars.

 A photograph from 1921 reveals the "Colombian Lira" with the shape it is known today.
-After this time the Colombian tiple maintains its current form but the manufacturing process improves over the years producing better quality tiples reaching a level of high quality such as the ones currently manufactured by Alberto Paredes in Bogota or Carlos Norato and Hernando Guzman in Cali among others around the country.
+After this time the Colombian tiple maintains its current form but the manufacturing process improves over the years producing better quality tiples reaching a level of high quality such as the ones currently manufactured by Alberto Paredes in Bogotá or Carlos Norato and Hernando Guzman in Cali among others around the country.